roboception/rc_cube_monitoring/README.md

   * reachable on port 8080

 Grafana is configured with anonymous access for viewing only.
-Go to Dashboards -> Browse and open the rc_cube dashboard.

-To make changes login to Grafana with user `admin`, password `admin` and set a new password.
+To make changes, create new dashboards, etc. login to Grafana with user `admin`, password `admin` and set a new password.

 In a real production deployment, it is highly advised to setup Grafana to use https!